 The Seedier Side Of Nahargarh Fort

 As we left the palace apartments, a small amphitheatre caught our attention and we wandered over for a closer look.
 Our guidebook gave warnings about the 'delinquent teenagers' at Nahargarh Fort and we saw a few groups of young boys hanging out near the amphitheatre.
 The reality was not so sinister.

 The first kids we passed were flying kites, a popular pastime in India.
 They chatted to us and even gave us a turn flying one of their kites, which we did with considerably less skill than them.
 Continuing on our path, we met an extremely polite young man with closely cropped hair and a leather jacket.
 He may be the first person ever to have asked our 'good names'.
 With this information he introduced us to the rest of his biker gang.
 The last group we met were much younger.
 We posed for selfies with them, at their request, before they offered us advice on the best route through the waste ground.

-We found walking in the Aravalli Hills a welcome break from the craziness of the Pink City.
+We found walking in the Aravalli Hills a welcome break from the craziness of central Jaipur.
 Both Nahargarh Fort and Galtaji were reasonably quiet when we visited.
 The locals we met around Nahargarh Fort were genuinely friendly and weren't trying to sell us anything, which made a refreshing change.
 Galtaji had spectacular scenery and the wildlife we encountered en route was an added bonus.

 Goats On The Path To Galtaji

 There are 2 ways to get to Galtaji:

 1: Walk up the path behind Surajpole gate, one of the old city gates on the eastern side of Jaipur.
 The path climbs up to Surya Mandir before dropping into a valley beyond.